librenms/librenms/doc/Support/Cleanup-options.md

 will things such as the RRD files, MySQL database containing eventlogs, Syslogs and performance data etc. Your LibreNMS install could become quite large so it becomes necessary to clean up those entries.
-With Cleanup Options, you can keep in crontrol.
+With Cleanup Options, you can stay in control.

 These options rely on ```daily.sh``` running from cron as per the installation instructions.